 PTF is thorough about requiring self-evaluations (Project Completion Reports) and often following these up with Project Completion Assessments conducted by PTF advisors or external consultants (usually based on a desk review of documents by a specialist who knows the project well).
-These documents have been reviewed for this evaluation for about 20 projects and are found to be fully consistent, pointing to grantee performance ranging from satisfactory to extremely effective.
-In addition there have been a number of independent assessments of PTF as a whole which similarly point to a high level of effectiveness.
+These documents have been reviewed for this evaluation for about 20 projects and are found to be fully consistent, pointing to grantee performance ranging from satisfactory to extremely effective3.
+PTF estimates that on average over 80% of the projects it funds realize their objectives (which the FE finds a realistic estimate).
+There have also been a number of independent assessments of PTF as a whole which similarly point to a high level of effectiveness.4